-BADAMI (ಬದಾಮಿ or Vatapi as it was known originally) is an ancient temple town located in the Bangalkot district of Nothern Karnataka in India.
-The place ‘Badiamaioi’ mentioned by Greek Geographer Ptolemy (150 AD) has been identified as Badami.
+BADAMI, (ಬದಾಮಿ or Vatapi as it was known originally), is a historic temple town situated in the Bangalkot district of Northern Karnataka, India.
+The town mentioned as ‘Badiamaioi’ by Greek Geographer Ptolemy (150 AD) has been recognized as Badami.

-There is a famous Carnatic recital “Vatapi Ganapatim Bhaje” praising lord Ganesha at Vatapi, composed by Muthuswami Dikshitar.
-The Chalukyas were defeated by Pallavas in 7th century and the idol of Vatapi Ganapati was transferred to TamilNadu which is now at Uthrapathiswaraswamy Temple, near Thanjavur.
+The celebrated Carnatic recital “Vatapi Ganapatim Bhaje” dedicated to lord Ganesha at Vatapi, was composed by Muthuswami Dikshitar.
+After the Chalukyas were vanquished by the Pallavas in the 7th century, the statue of Vatapi Ganapati was moved to TamilNadu, where it is now situated at Uthrapathiswaraswamy Temple, near Thanjavur.

-Cave-2, built in the 6th century AD is similar in size & construction to Cave-1.
-It is dedicated to Lord Vishnu in the form of Trivikrama who stands with one foot on Earth and the other pointed towards North.
-Vishnu has also been depicted in the avatars of Krishna and Varaha in this temple.
+Cave-2, constructed during the 6th century AD, bears resemblance in both dimensions and architecture to Cave-1.
+This cave is devoted to Lord Vishnu in the Trivikrama form, where he is portrayed standing with one foot on Earth and the other directed towards the North.
+Additionally, Vishnu is also represented in the forms of Krishna and Varaha within this sacred site.

-Cave-3 is the biggest among all, constructed in 578 AD.
-This shrine is dedicated to Lord Vishnu in his various avatars.
-The cave has exquisitely carved interiors with a large number of Vishnu’s reliefs like standing Vishnu, Vishnu holding serpent, avatars like Narasimha, Varaha, Harihara and Trivikrama.
-The ceiling has been decorated with mural paintings of Lord Brahma with a lotus medallion engraved on the floor beneath it.
+Cave-3, built in 578 AD, stands out as the largest among all the caves.
+It is a shrine devoted to Lord Vishnu in his different forms.
+The interiors of the cave are intricately carved, showcasing numerous reliefs of Vishnu such as standing Vishnu, Vishnu holding a serpent, and avatars like Narasimha, Varaha, Harihara, and Trivikrama.
+The ceiling is adorned with mural paintings of Lord Brahma, with a lotus medallion etched on the floor below it.

-Mahakuta is another village that lies 14 Kms from Badami .
-There are several temples in Mahakuta temple complex, the most important ones are Mahakutesvara temple and the Mallikarjuna temple.
-A large pond called Vishnu Pushkarni that gets filled by a natural spring is very important for the pilgrims visiting the complex.
-People believe it is auspicious to take a holy dip in this pond.
-A small shrine situated in the middle of the tank has a special Shiva Linga (Panchamukha linga or five faced linga).
+Mahakuta, located 14 kilometers from Badami, is a village with a temple complex that includes several temples, the most significant being the Mahakutesvara temple and the Mallikarjuna temple.
+The Vishnu Pushkarni pond, filled by a natural spring, holds great importance for pilgrims visiting the complex, who believe it is auspicious to take a holy dip in its waters.
+Additionally, a small shrine in the middle of the tank houses a special Shiva Linga known as the Panchamukha linga or five-faced linga.

 Best time to visit :

 - The temperature could shoot upto 45°C during summer .
-The best period to visit Badami would be October to February .
+The best time to visit Badami would be October to February .

 How to reach :